profile

 At Segpay, we’re always trying to help develop new solutions for our merchants.

 Before working at Segpay, she was employed by a chemical manufacturer and distributor as part of a sales team that covered South and Central America.
-When COVID hit the business hard — a lot of their products were coming from China — she decided to pivot to a new career path.
+When COVID hit the business hard — a lot of their products came from China — she decided to pivot to a new career path.

 UCROS: I started as a sales support representative, but I’m always striving to grow and learn and Segpay noticed that.
 As time went on, I was given more and more accounts to manage.
 Now, I attend trade shows and manage my own book of accounts.
 I love working with our merchants.
 Seeing them at shows in person is an extra bonus.